After completing seven years of undergraduate and graduate

 -Thomas Kite

 In 2004, Thomas created Thos.
-Kite Design, Inc. to pick up where
+Kite Art & Design to pick up where

 up a studio takes a great deal of time- finding the right

-transition from my day job in computers back to Art and the
+transition from my day job in computers back to Art as well as the

-brush up on old skills like glass engraving as well as acquiring new
+brush up on old skills like glass engraving.

 Before, many of the experimental pieces were smaller.
 Now, the focus